 Rachel Baker, head of content at document management company Cleardata, says there are many ways in which your small business can cut down on the amount of time you spend on processing paperwork.
 They include:

-If you use a digital mailroom service, incoming mail for your business gets sent directly to the document management company, who open, sort and digitise the documents received on your behalf.
+If you use a digital mailroom service, incoming mail for your business gets sent directly to the document management company, who open, sort, and digitize the documents received on your behalf.
 Documents are scanned in, then sent directly to the appropriate person in digital form.

 Invoices, for example, can be sent directly to your company’s accounting system.
 This saves your staff time, meaning they can get on with their core tasks.
 It also means documents are easily accessible via any electronic device.